EntropyLogix/Z80/Z80Assembler.md

 LD BC, TimeoutValue

 SineTable: DB ROUND(SIN(MATH_PI / 4) * 255) ; Using trig functions and rounding

+; --- Advanced Examples ---

+; 1.
+String manipulation and type conversion VersionString EQU "v1.23"
+; Converts "1.23" to a number, multiplies by 100, and casts to an integer VersionNumber EQU VAL(SUBSTR(VersionString, 1, 4)) * 100

+; 2.
+Using the '$' special variable for data alignment
+    ORG 0x8000
+SomeData:
+    DB 1, 2, 3
+; Align the current address to the next 256-byte boundary
+    ALIGN 256
+AlignedData:
+    DW 0xABCD

+; 3.
+Complex expression with nested functions
+; Generate a 4-byte file ID from a string
+FileName EQU "GAME"
+FileID EQU CHARS(UCASE(FileName)) ; Evaluates to 0x454D4147 ('GAME' in little-endian)

+Header:
+    DW 0x1234
+    DD FileID ; Insert the 4-byte ID into the code
 ```

 ## Assembler Directives